Vocab Diet: Reshaping the Vocabulary of LLMs via Vector Arithmetic: Introduction

+We study two practical regimes: lightweight post-hoc fine-tuning and compositional pretraining from scratch.
+In the post-hoc setting~(\secref{end_to_end}), we only fine-tune the \transformation embeddings and train LoRA adapters on the final $k=8$ transformer blocks, leaving all other parameters frozen.
+Across five models and five languages, our method removes up to 10\% of the vocabulary tokens while largely maintaining performance over a suite of downstream tasks.
+In pretraining proof-of-concept experiments~(\secref{pretraining}), we show that compositional vocabularies are even more effective when trained from scratch: they remove 41\% of BPE vocabulary entries and obtain comparable performance, creating substantial room for new tokens.

-In summary, we introduce compositional structure into language model vocabularies, enabling efficient representation of linguistic diversity through shared building blocks.
-Our approach reduces redundancy in token allocation while expanding lexical coverage---all without modifying the underlying model.
-Our experiments demonstrate that pretrained LLMs can readily operate with these representations, establishing compositional vocabularies as a viable alternative to standard surface-form tokenization for future language models.
+In summary, we introduce compositional structure into language model vocabularies, enabling more efficient use of a fixed vocabulary budget through shared building blocks, which reduce redundancy in token allocation while also expanding lexical coverage.
+Our experiments demonstrate that LLMs can naturally operate over these representations, and establish compositional vocabularies as a competitive alternative to standard surface-form tokenization for future language models.